Long Ashton Research Station: Micronutrients

-Micronutrient salts such as MnSO4•4H2O can be substituted with an equivalent amount of MnCl2•4H2O because chloride is one of the elements essential for plant growth (cf. Table (1)).
+The micronutrient salts such as MnSO4•4H2O (cf. Table (1)) can be modified with an equivalent amount of MnCl2•4H2O because chloride is one of the elements essential for plant growth.
 For optimal plant growth, the LANS micronutrients can be combined with the macronutrients of the Hoagland solution.
-According to Hewitt iron is plant-available as ferric citrate or it may be supplied as ferric EDTA complex according to Jacobsen.
+According to Hewitt iron is plant-available as ferric citrate* or may be supplied as ferric EDTA complex** according to Jacobsen.

 The Long Ashton or Hewitt solution is widely used and is considered to be suitable for supporting normal growth of a range of different plant species.
 Hewitt's and Hoagland's solution formulations led to increased growth of nursery fig trees in high-tunnel and open-field conditions, respectively.

 Numerous current research papers on plant nutrition use these standard feeding recipes to grow plants, and frequently without explicit description of the recipes.

 Long Ashton International Symposia

 This series of international conferences was well respected and attended by scientists from every continent.